SKI & SNOWBOARD BUYING GUIDE

-Whether you're brand new to the slopes or have couple of season under your belt, this guide is the perfect place to start when buying new snow equipment.
+Whether you're brand new to the slopes or have couple of seasons under your belt, this guide is the perfect place to start when buying new snow equipment.

 ROCKER: Ideal board for a learner or beginner.
 At low speeds rocker snowboards are playful to ride, and also great in powder.